 zookeeper: image: garland/zookeeper ports: - "2181:2181" - "2888:2888" - "3888:3888" mesosmaster: image: garland/mesosphere-docker-mesos-master ports: - "5050:5050" links: - zookeeper:zk environment: - MESOS_ZK=zk://zk:2181/mesos - MESOS_LOG_DIR=/var/log/mesos - MESOS_QUORUM=1 - MESOS_REGISTRY=in_memory - MESOS_WORK_DIR=/var/lib/mesos marathon: image: garland/mesosphere-docker-marathon links: - zookeeper:zk - mesosmaster:master command: --master zk://zk:2181/mesos --zk zk://zk:2181/marathon ports: - "8080:8080" mesosslave: image: garland/mesosphere-docker-mesos-master:latest ports: - "5051:5051" links: - zookeeper:zk - mesosmaster:master entrypoint: mesos-slave environment: - MESOS_HOSTNAME=192.168.33.10 - MESOS_MASTER=zk://zk:2181/mesos - MESOS_LOG_DIR=/var/log/mesos - MESOS_LOGGING_LEVEL=INFO

 Four containers, images pulled from Docker hub, and some ports exposed on the host.
-Some container linking and some environment variables used to configure the Mesos slave and master.
-One small hiccup in the Slave defintion: you will see that I set the MESOS_HOSTNAME to the IP of the host.
+Some container linking and some environment variables used to configure the Mesos agent and controller.
+One small hiccup in the agent defintion: you will see that I set the MESOS_HOSTNAME to the IP of the host.
 This allows me to browse the stdout and stderr of a Marathon task, otherwise we cannot reach it easily (small improvement to be done there).